 So this year, I’ve decided to try a compromise.
-I’ll write one review column a month to tell you about all the books I’ve finished most recently.
-As Doug and the kids read different titles, they’ll have to come up with their own plan for sharing (unless it’s particularly noteworthy, in which case I’ll read it myself and report on it the following month).
+I’ll write one review column a month to tell you about all my most recent reads.
+As Doug and the kids read different titles.
+So they’ll have to come up with their own plan for sharing.
+Unless it’s particularly noteworthy.
+In which case, I’ll read it myself and report on it the following month.

-- Glad Tidings: The First 25 Years of Flanders Family Christmas Letters
+Glad Tidings: The First 25 Years of Flanders Family Christmas Letters by Jennifer Flanders

 What books have you been reading this month?
-Please share!
+Please share in the comment section below!
 We enjoy finding new favorites as much as we enjoy rereading old ones!